asafrahimi/Pure-Pursuit/README.md

 The whole point of the algorithm is to choose a goal position that is some distance ahead of the vehicle on the path..

 ## Technologies
-Project is created with Python version 3.9.6 and Libraries:
+Project was created with languages, libraries and versions:
+* Python version 3.9.6
 * matplotlib
 * numpy as np
 * math